-The bill amends Section 16-21-33.1 of the General Laws in Chapter 16-21, focusing on the health and safety of pupils by introducing new requirements for automated external defibrillators (AEDs) and cardiac emergency response plans in schools.
-It mandates that all public and private high schools, middle schools, and elementary schools must provide and maintain functional AEDs on-site, ensuring they are accessible during emergencies.
-Additionally, school officials are required to have trained personnel in CPR and AED operation present during school-sponsored activities and athletic contests.
-The bill also stipulates the development of a cardiac emergency response plan (CERP) for high schools and middle schools by the 2026-2027 school year, and for elementary schools by the 2027-2028 school year, detailing specific steps for responding to sudden cardiac arrest incidents.
+The bill amends Section 16-21-33.1 of the General Laws in Chapter 16-21, which pertains to the health and safety of pupils, by introducing new requirements for schools regarding automated external defibrillators (AEDs) and cardiac emergency response plans.
+It mandates that all public and private high schools, middle schools, and elementary schools must provide and maintain functional AEDs on-site, in accordance with guidelines set by the American Heart Association or an organization focused on emergency cardiovascular care.

 Statutes affected: